Root Canals in Murrieta, CA

-A root canal helps you repair a decayed or infected tooth.
-The tooth’s nerve and pulp are clearly removed and sealed.
-Since a tooth’s nerve doesn’t play an important role in a tooth’s health and function after the tooth has emerged through the gums–Its only function is sensory–to provide the sensation of hot or cold.
+At StarWhite Dental, we have a root canal dentist on our team to help with complex root canal procedures.
+A root canal help repair a decayed or infected tooth.
+The tooth’s nerve and pulp are removed and sealed.
+Since a tooth’s nerve doesn’t play an important role in its health and function after the tooth has emerged through the gums, its only sensory function is to provide the sensation of hot or cold.

 Sometimes no symptoms are present; however, signs you may need a root canal include: